codingwithahmad/weblog/README.md

 - [x] Add api app and make serializer and a ListCreateAPIView
 - [x] Add view for single article in api app
 - [x] Add User model to api
-- [x] Add premissions for api/user/* views in views.py
+- [x] Add permissions for api/user/* views in views.py